 Opt for an off-the-shelf training plan

 How long should I train for?
 How many times a week?
 What's the furthest I should run in training?
 These are all common questions for anyone putting together a marathon plan.
-Thankfully, Adidas miCoach, Garmin Connect and Polar Flow all offer ready made marathon schedules that answer a lot of these questions.
+Thankfully, Garmin Connect, Polar Flow and Suunto Movescount can all help with the schedules that answer a lot of these questions.

 Some further running assistance